Integrate AI into Microsoft Excel for sales forecasting

 0 daily revenue when it isn’t Open, but not all shops close on weekends or on a Holiday.

 Export the spreadsheet as a CSV file

 The data in the sheet must be organized in a way that can be used for training an AI model:

 The sheet Dataset is already well organized, so you don’t have to change anything.

 Save the sheet as a CSV file by clicking on File → Save As and select CSV UTF-8 from the Save as Type dropdown.

 Train a model

-Now is the time you would head to the Peltarion Platform to train and deploy a model from this data.
+But if you want to do it yourself head over to the Peltarion Platform to train and deploy a model from this data.

 Install the AI for Excel add-in

-The first time we use the Excel add-in, we need to install it.
+The first time you use the Excel add-in, you need to install it.